Snapper Carr: Valor and the loss of Snapper's hands

 The Snapper Carr character next appeared in the comic book Valor.
 The planet Daxam had helped the Dominators invade Earth, but were convinced by Superman to switch sides.
-Daxamites, a sub-species of Kryptonian, also gain superpowers under a yellow sun, and this vast army of supermen helped turn the tide and save Earth.
-The father of Lar Gand (later named Mon-el) died during this battle.
+The Daxamites, a sub-species of Kryptonian, also gain superpowers under a yellow sun, and this vast army of supermen helped turn the tide and save Earth.
+The father of Lar Gand (later named Mon-El) died during this battle.
 Deciding to honor his father, Lar Gand becomes a superhero, joins L.E.G.I.O.N., and meets Superman—who gives him the name Valor.
-Snapper Carr's involvement in the Valor story begins after Valor is accidentally imprisoned on Starlag II, a Dominator prison-world with a red sun.
+Snapper Carr's involvement in the Valor story begins after Valor is accidentally imprisoned on Starlag II, a Dominator prison near a red sun.
 Valor signals for help, and his artificial intelligence unit sends for the Blasters.
 By this time, the Blasters had a number of adventures (none of them depicted in the comic book, just mentioned by the characters) which had turned out poorly, and were about to disband.
 While rescuing Valor, the team accidentally releases the energy being known as The Unimaginable.
 (Note: The Unimaginable had first appeared as an enemy of the Justice League in 1966.
 Snapper Carr was not part of that story.)
 Valor and the Blasters battle The Unimaginable, and Valor escapes Starlag II.
 The Blasters, however, become trapped there.

 Some time thereafter, Snapper Carr and the Blasters are able to escape Starlag II, but Snapper becomes separated from his friends (their escape, and how Snapper became separated from them, is not depicted in any comic).
-In stories first published in 2000, but occurring in the character's chronology at a point after the adventure with Valor, Snapper finds himself being pursued by the Khunds, an aggressive alien race from the Legion of Super-Heroes comic books.
+In stories first published in 2000, but occurring in the character's chronology at a point after the adventure with Valor, Snapper finds himself being pursued by the Khunds, an aggressive alien species.
 Snapper is captured, and his fingers are locked together to prevent him from teleporting.
 Snapper mulls over his past, and concludes that he has always been a disappointment—first to the Justice League, then to the Blasters.
-The Khunds torture Snapper, then cut off his hands—depriving him of the ability to teleport (Snapper Carr later tells Hourman that this is the worst moment in his life).
+The Khunds torture Snapper, then cut off his hands—depriving him of the ability to teleport.
 At some point soon thereafter, Snapper Carr is reunited with Brainiac 2 on the planet Cairn, where Brainiac gives him new hands, but Snapper still cannot teleport.